-S100 protein levels were shown to be greater in grade III HIE when compared to the different clinical phases of the Sarnat & Sarnat clinical classification for HIE diagnosis in this investigation.
+The present study compared \$100 protein results with the different clinical stages of the Sarnat & Sarnat clinical classification for HIE diagnosis and showed that \$100 protein level was higher in grade III HIE.
 This is in accordance with the findings of Qian et al. (2009).

 According to the ROC curve, the present study revealed that cord blood can be used to diagnose neonatal hypoxia caused by intrauterine strangulation by umbilical cord with sensitivity 83.3% and specificity 90%.
-This is consistent with studies that show that umbilical lactate level can be utilised as a measurement of intrapartum hypoxia in a middle-low resource scenario with reasonable sensitivity and specificity (Haiju et al., 2008; Allanson et al., 2018).
+This is in agreement with studies which illustrated that umbilical lactate level can be used in a middle-low resource setting as a measurement of intrapartum hypoxia, with reasonable sensitivity and specificity (Haiju et al., 2008; Allanson et al., 2018).

 Also, the current study showed that S100 protein can be used for diagnosis of neonatal hypoxia due to intrauterine cord strangulation with higher sensitivity and specificity (100% & 96.7% respectively) than cord blood lactate.
-These findings were consistent with the research which stated that serum S100 protein level had a sensitivity of 97% and specificity of 91%, with a diagnostic Vol. (20) No. (1) Jan.
-2022 accuracy of 94%, which is superior to other markers such as lactate, which showed a sensitivity of 94% and specificity of 87% (Beken et al., 2014).
+These results were in line with the study which stated that serum S100 protein level had a sensitivity of 97% and specificity of 91%, with a diagnostic accuracy of 94%, which is superior to other markers such as lactate, which showed a sensitivity of 94% and specificity of 87% (Beken et al., 2014).
 Moreover, S100 protein is superior to other markers such as NRBCs, which showed a sensitivity of 83.4% and specificity of 73.5% (Boskabad et al., 2010).